SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-conclusion.md

   - [ ] Resolve all static analysis notifications.
   - [ ] Fix test failures.
   - [ ] Commit and push your code changes with a meaningful commit message.
 Label your commit with "[Implementation]" for future you!
-  - [ ] Check Jenkins results for a green ball!
+  - [ ] Check Jenkins results for a green check!
 Fix any Jenkins issues.

+## Congratulations!
+You've finished the first Guided Project and a good portion of the `WolfScheduler` requirements.
+Great work on reviewing prerequisite materials and using the new suite of development tools for CSC 216/217!
+You're off to a great start.
+Take time to celebrate your accomplishment!

+Now, onwards to [Guided Project 2](../gp2/).
+[Note: Don't start Guided Project 2 until you're assigned a repository by the teaching staff.]